bmilcs/odin-inventory/README.md

   ```
 - Deployed the project once again

-While developing the file upload system, it became apparent that uploads were going to pile up quickly.
-To solve this issue, `fs.unlink` was utilized to delete the old image file when a new one was uploaded.
+While implementing file uploads, it became apparent that files were going to pile up quickly.
+To solve this issue, NodeJS `fs` (file system) module was utilized to delete old images when a new one is uploaded.

-Another issue that I had to solve was handling invalid IDs passed as a parameter to a URL.
-Whenever an invalid ID was passed as a URL parameter, MongoDB would complain of an invalid `ObjectId` and it would stop controller functions from reaching custom error handling.
-To solve this issue, I added the following checks to prevent unnecessary DB calls & to issue the proper error handling:
+Another issue that I had to solve was invalid IDs passed as a URL parameter.
+Whenever an invalid ID is processed by a controller function, MongoDB would complain of an invalid `ObjectId` and it would stop controller functions from reaching the custom error handling defined below it.
+To solve this issue, I added the following, **which had an added benefit of preventing unnecessary DB calls**:

 ```js
 // return the results of a db query if a valid ObjectID is passed